 The Book Is Not For Starters

-It is now a few years since AnvilEight started to move towards agile and scrum.
-As it was expected, the transition did not happen overnight.
-In early days of scrum it seemed relatively easy to follow routines and procedures defined by a scrum, however, many more problems was uncovered during this journey.
+It has now been a few years since AnvilEight started to move towards agile and scrum.
+As expected, the transition did not happen overnight.
+In the early days of scrum it seemed relatively easy to follow the routines and procedures defined by a scrum, however, many more problems surfaced during this journey.

-Now, the company has done its baby steps and moving beyond “novice” level to intermediate.
-This book is exactly what company like ours requires at this point of transition.
+Now, our company has come far from those baby steps and we’re now moving beyond being novices to an “intermediate” level .
+This book is exactly what a company like ours requires in this phase of transition that we’re in.

-So far, it is the most sophisticated book on integrating agile practices I’ve read.
-I would recommend it for reading to those, who have learned the basics and wants to master them now.
+So far, it is the most sophisticated book I’ve read on integrating agile practices .
+I would recommend it to those, who having learned the basics of these practices, want to master them now.

 Starting With Agile Is Still Hard

-The author goes for a somewhat lengthy introduction of how to get started with agile even tho the foreword explicitly mentions that “This is not a book for those who are completely new to Scrum or agile.”
+TThe author opts for a somewhat lengthy introduction on getting started with agile even though the foreword explicitly mentions “This is not a book for those who are completely new to Scrum or agile.”

-- Best practices can be harmful.
-Stating that some process is the “best” way to do the thing, implies that you are no longer consider to improve it.
+Best” practices can be harmful.
+Calling a process the “best” way to do something, implies that you are no longer open to improving it.

-- Scrum is different, pervasive and requires promotion.
-It is a leap of faith.
+Scrum is different, pervasive and requires promotion.
+It demands a leap of faith.

-- Start small unless there is a time pressure or absolute confidence in success.
+Start small unless there is a time constraint or you are absolutely confident about your success.

-- Prepare for resistance.
+Prepare for resistance.
 Split-and-seed vs. grow-and-split.
 Go public vs. stealth mode.
 Start asap vs. delay until better times.
-All of these are ways to work with resistance that will inevitably occur.
+All of these are ways to work with resistance that you will inevitably encounter.

-The first part is a little bit boring and obvious.
-Despite that, I still recommend to read it to refresh the memories of what you already know.
+The first part is a little boring and a tad obvious.
+Despite that, I would still recommend reading it to refresh your understanding and revise what you already know.

 Face And Embrace Resistance For Good